marceloboeira/awsudo/README.md

 1. The command needs to be quoted
 1. A new session/token is created everytime

-Probably tackling them soon, since it doesn't make sense for me to replace the current one without those
+Probably tackling them soon, since it doesn't make sense for me to replace the current one without those.